Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: Midtown is exciting but exhausting.
 If you stay there, mentally prepare for constant noise and movement.

-🚆 How to Get to MetLife Stadium from New York (Step-by-Step Guide)
+How to Get to MetLife Stadium from NYC

 This is the part most tourists underestimate.
 Getting to MetLife Stadium is not like going to a regular attraction — it requires planning.